This page contains affiliate links. Learn more.

 And you can hear comments from some American experts too like Dr. Frank Shallenberger who has been promoting ozone therapy in the USA for decades facing all the challenges from the medical establishment such as FDA and American Medical Association(AMA).
 The latter one was also behind the suppression of Royal Rife‘s discoveries in the field of frequency based energy medicine.
 Also the famous diet guru Robert Atkins has been using ozone successfully and explains his views on ozone therapy and it’s unfair suppression.
 While at the same time more than 100 000 US citizens die from the adverse reactions of conventional drugs.
 This number was documented already back in 1998 and the more recent analysis from 2013 estimates 128 000 Americans die every year as a result of taking medications as prescribed.
 This combined to the estimated 200 000 victims in Europe, according to European Commission, the the numbers of deaths attributed to adverse drug reactions make 328 000 in total.

-As we can conclude such numbers are way beyond acceptable, while the health benefits of ozone are enormous and include:
+As we can conclude such numbers are way beyond acceptable, while the health benefits of ozone therapy for detoxification, allergies and other ailment are enormous and include: